azuredevcollege/trainingdays/day6/challenges/challenge1.md

 - Docker object names and ids
 - Inspecting container details

 In this challenge we start to learn "How to use Docker CLI?" and after that we'll run our first Docker Container.
-By the end of the challange, we have learned very basics of Docker containers, how to create-run-stop-delete-inspect-list them.
+By the end of the challenge, we have learned very basics of Docker containers, how to create-run-stop-delete-inspect-list them.

 ## Exercises